RUSHIMONARIGELA/Ecomm/README.md

 cd ecommerce-backend

-Configure Environment: Copy the example environment file and fill in your actual credentials, ensuring Kafka and ElasticSearch connection details are correct.
+Configure Environment: Copy the example environment file and fill in your actual credentials, ensuring MySQL, Kafka, and ElasticSearch connection details are correct.

 cp ../.env.example .env